Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 DataPackets are used when data needs to be offloaded to a device.
-As such, a DataPacket is responsible for determining the memory layout of all of the data on the device, requesting that memory to be allocated by calling the milhoja runtime, and calling
+As such, a DataPacket is responsible for determining the memory layout of all of the data on the device, requesting that memory to be allocated, and copying that data to pinned memory so milhoja can move it over to the device.

 Whether or not a DataPacket subclass needs to be generated is the responsiblity of the application that is using Milhoja and its code generation tools.
 If a new DataPacket subclass needs to be generated, the DataPacket code generator will be used.